 The experience is highly interactive…as we become immersed in the design of the overall form that our glass will take.
 This gives them the opportunity to tell us just how they feel about their piece in terms of: curvaceousness, open space vs textured, Cat 1 or Cat 5 hurricane, etc, etcAll of our hurricanes are finished by the client “signing” the piece with their finger to create the eye of the hurricane…and then is forever named after them.
 Its great fun, and a memorable experience in the creation of their masterpiece.
-When looking into your next kitchen design, dont overlook the opportunity to co-author your commission…its one of the few areas where you will have ultimate control over the exacting look you seek.
+When looking into your next modern kitchen design, dont overlook the opportunity to co-author your commission…its one of the few areas where you will have ultimate control over the exacting look of your modern kitchen designs.

-Visualizing the before we Texture and Make Glass Countertops
+Visualizing before we Texture and Make Glass Countertops

 We Visualize and Imagine the final result..and then…Add Emotion.
 What will it remind you of?
 How does it illuminate your life?
 Does it possess any magic whatsoever…or is it just a piece of glass?
 If it is just a piece of glass, please dont buy it just to put stuff on it like it was granite.
 Its too expensive to not thrill you.

 Then we MUST be Bold, Daring, Powerful yet Graceful, Sequencing the Flow, Focus, Energize, practice air strokes…then Explode into the sand…let it fly!
 Dont stop!
 Carve with a Purpose!
 Lots of motion…